courselabs/dotnetaz/labs/vnet/README.md

 Azure also supports a _declarative_ approach where you describe what the end result should be.
 These are [Azure Resource Manager (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/) - and you can run them repeatedly and always get the same result.

-Try exporting an ARM template for the `labs-vnet` Resource Group> Can you use it to deploy a copy of the resources in a new RG called `labs-vnet2`?
+Try exporting an ARM template for the `labs-vnet` Resource Group.
+Can you use it to deploy a copy of the resources in a new RG called `labs-vnet2`?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).